What is a refugio?

 A unique stop off with amazing views of Nordenskjold Lake, the Cuernos and Paine Grande, the French Domes are approximately an hour's trek west of Refugio Los Cuernos.
 There are three domes which sleep eight and each dome has its own private bathroom.

-Refugio Paine Grande is based on the northern shore of Pehoe Lake, right next to the catamaran dock, and is the largest of all the refugios with enough beds for 100 hikers in dormitories of six, four and two people.
+Refugio Paine Grande is based on the northern shore of Pehoe Lake, right next to the catamaran dock, and is the largest of all the refugios with enough beds for 100 hikers in dormitories of six, and four people.
 This is arguably the most comfortable refugio in Torres del Paine with well-built bunkbeds, segregated showers, a mini-market, a bar and a large canteen-style restaurant that serves good meals.
 It is also one of the busiest places with day hikers dropping in on their way to Lake Grey and the French Valley, as well as campers staying at their large campsite.

-One of the original refugios, Refugio Grey is a traditional hiker's hut and is nestled amongst the trees on the shores of Lake Grey, a short walk from the Glacier Grey lookout point.
+One of the newest refugios, Refugio Grey is a traditional hiker's hut and is nestled amongst the trees on the shores of Lake Grey, a short walk from the Glacier Grey lookout point.
 It has 60 beds in dormitories, with up to eight beds each.
 Rooms are small and basic, but certainly do the job in providing a warm and friendly sanctuary.

 Hidden away on the O Circuit trail, this refugio has the best location and views of all the refugios.
 It has 27 bunkbeds, segregated showers and an inviting main hut which serves as a dining room, bar and communal area.